 - 7.1 The requirement to set an annual Investment Strategy is determined by the Local Government Investments (Scotland) Regulations 2010.
 These requirements include specifying the Permitted Investments of the Council and setting an annual strategy, identifying the risks associated with the strategy and the reporting requirements. - 7.2 The proposed Permitted Investments of the Council are shown at Appendix III.
-These reflect low risk investment products and, together with the application of the approved Lending & Investment Policy (TMP4, Schedule 4.6 Approved Lending & Investment Policy), ensure investments are only made with low-risk counterparties. - 7.3 It is not proposed to make any changes to the Permitted Investments for 2023/24, including the range of investment instruments or monetary limits.
-The current limits ensure that the Council always maintains sufficient liquidity and a spread of investments, whilst the specific counterparty list is reviewed continuously by the Head of Finance in light of credit rating changes and other market information. - 7.4 Details of how investments are managed are contained in the Treasury Management Practices (TMPs).
-The TMPs are reviewed annually, whilst the treasury policies are reviewed continuously in light of prevailing economic and market conditions.
-It should be noted, however, that the TMPs are to be reviewed later this year to update the arrangements which have been put in place to maintain a robust control environment given the move to hybrid working.
+These reflect low risk investment products and, together with the application of the approved Lending & Investment Policy (TMP4, Schedule 4.6 Approved Lending & Investment Policy), ensure investments are only made with low-risk counterparties. - 7.3 It is not proposed to make any changes to the Permitted Investments for 2024/25, including the range of investment instruments or monetary limits.
+The current limits ensure that the Council always maintains sufficient liquidity and a spread of investments, whilst the specific counterparty list is reviewed

-- 7.5 The Council generally only invests short-term cashflow surpluses.
+- continuously by the Chief Finance Officer in light of credit-rating changes and other market information. - 7.4 Details of how investments are managed are contained in the Treasury Management Practices (TMPs).
+The TMPs and the treasury policies are reviewed continuously in light of prevailing economic and market conditions.
+It should be noted, however, that the TMPs are to be reviewed later this year to update the arrangements which have now been put in place to maintain a robust control environment given the move to hybrid working. - 7.5 The Council generally only invests short-term cashflow surpluses.
 Such investments in total are unlimited, as they are determined by cashflow balances.
 However, investments are limited with each counterparty to ensure any risk is spread. - 7.6 Longer term investments may arise where the Council has significant cash-backed reserves or following borrowing in advance of need within the determined Capital Financing (Borrowing) Requirement.
-This has been the case in the last two years following the increased level of borrowing, with some funds placed on deposit for up to 24 months.
+This has been the case in the last three years following the increased level of borrowing, with some funds placed on deposit for up to 24 months.
 Longer term investments potentially carry greater counterparty risk and a higher market risk of adverse movements in interest rates.
-Therefore, such investments are limited to £45 million in total and up to a maximum of three years and are only undertaken after consideration of cashflow and interest rate forecasts to determine the optimum duration.
-With the increased need for new borrowing over the coming years, it is anticipated that there will be no investments undertaken for more than one year. - 7.7 The level of investments is anticipated to fall gradually over the current financial year.
-There are fixed deposits maturing throughout the year, and more of these will be applied to meet ongoing capital expenditure and not reinvested as the year progresses.
-The total level of investments at the start of the current financial year was £173.65 million which is anticipated to be the peak, subject to daily variations, unless further new borrowing is undertaken during the year or if the profile of the Council's expenditure during the year changes. - 7.8 It is anticipated that the following type of investments will be used by the Council in 2023/24: - Money Market Funds (MMFs), - Bank deposits on instant access or notice terms, - Fixed deposits up to 12 months with banks - Other local authority lending. - 7.9 Fixed deposits are generally used for cashflow surpluses which are not required within the next month, whilst investment in MMFs, instant access or notice accounts vary in line with daily fluctuations in the Council's cashflow in order to meet more immediate needs.
-The amounts in each are dependent on several factors, such as changes in cashflow, including long term borrowing, available rates and market opportunities which may arise.
-This strategy is reviewed continuously in light of updated economic forecasts and market developments.
+Therefore, such investments are limited to £45 million in total and up to a maximum of 3 years and are only undertaken after consideration of cashflow and interest rate forecasts to determine the optimum duration.
+However, with the increased need for new borrowing over the coming years, no investments for more than one year are anticipated. - 7.7 The total level of investments at the start of the 2024/25 financial year is estimated to be around £50 million, subject to daily variations.
+The level of investments is anticipated to fall gradually as fixed deposits mature over the first half of the year, and these will be applied to meet ongoing capital expenditure and not re-invested.
+As further new borrowing is undertaken to meet the ongoing capital programme during the year the level of investments will fluctuate around a "core" level, subject to daily variations dependant on the timings of the borrowing, capital expenditure and daily cashflows. - 7.8 It is anticipated that the following type of investments will be used by the Council in 2024/25: - Money Market Funds (MMFs), - Bank deposits on instant access or notice terms, - Fixed deposits up to 12 months with banks - Other local authority lending.